1. About bendroflumethiazide

-There are other water tablets (diuretics), including other thiazides, that can help treat high blood pressure or a build-up of fluid.
+There are other diuretics, including other thiazide diuretics, that can help treat high blood pressure or a build-up of fluid.

-If you have high blood pressure, you'll usually need to take more than one medicine to get the best effect.
+If you have high blood pressure, you'll often need to take more than one medicine to get the best effect.

 Speak to your doctor if you have asthma and have questions about whether bendroflumethiazide is safe for you.

-Is it safe to take bendroflumethiazide when I'm ill?
+Is it safe to take bendroflumethiazide when I'm vomiting or have diarrhoea?

 Can I take bendroflumethiazide before surgery?

-Tell your doctor that you're taking bendroflumethiazide if you're going to be asleep under a general anaesthetic for an operation, or if you're going to have a major operation - such as a caesarean section - without a general anaesthetic.
+Tell your doctor that you're taking bendroflumethiazide if you're going to have a general anaesthetic.